Stray animals at Indian airports: Mumbai

 In March 2010, a runway at Chhatrapati Shivaji International Airport in Mumbai was shut for 20 minutes after a stray dog was spotted.
 In a similar incident at the same airport in January 2016, one domestic flight was forced to abort take-off while four others were made to hover in the skies for more than 15 minutes after a dog strayed onto the runway.

 Nagpur

 Wild animals like nilgais, spotted deer, and wild boars are found at the Dr. Babasaheb Ambedkar International Airport in Nagpur.
 In 2008, a bench at the Nagpur High Court noted that stray animals pose a threat to air safety at the airport, which witnessed a series of incidents where wild animals strayed on the runway.
 In June 2011, an Air India aircraft crushed a deer on the runway of Nagpur airport as it was taking off for Delhi.
 Cameras also captured langurs perched on the airport's ATC signal tower as well as on the runways.
 In July 2009, a Kingfisher Airlines aircraft hit a stray pig on the runway of Dr. Babasaheb Ambedkar International Airport.

 Pune

-In 2005, an aircraft taking off from Pune International Airport ran over a stray, which resulted in a two-hour delay for flights.
+In 2005, an aircraft taking off from Pune International Airport ran over a stray dog, which resulted in a two-hour delay for flights.